-At Cultura, digital is not a project of rupture.
-It is a natural extension of what the brand has been advocating since its inception: proximity, advice and emotion around cultural products.
+At Cultura, digital commerce is not a rupture.
+It’s the natural extension of what the brand has stood for since day one: closeness, guidance, and emotional connection through cultural products.

 At Cultura, customer data isn’t a pretext for hyper-targeting.
 It’s used to understand, guide, and offer value — not to push aggressively.